Charles Widman: University of Michigan

+Later years and family

 Widman did not return to Michigan in the fall of 1899 and subsequently played football for the Detroit Athletic Club.
+In 1900, Widman along with his father and brother formed J.C.
+Widman and Sons Furniture Company in Detroit.
 On October 15, 1902, he was married to Eleanor Cecilia Frees at Detroit.
-He later became the vice president of the J. C. Widman & Co. in Detroit.
-In the 1910s and 1920, the company evolved from furniture manufacturing to producing millwork and interior cabinetry for automobiles and eventually the production of entire bodies for several automobile companies.
-J.C.
-Widman & Co. eventually merged with J. W. Murray Manufacturing Co. to form Murray Corp. of America, a major producer of automobile coachworks.
-Widman was an officer and director of the Murray Corp. of America during the 1930s and early 1940s.
+He served as vice president of the family furniture business.
+During World War I, the family business began manufacturing wood airplane parts.
+After the war, the company began building automobile bodies.
+In 1926, the Widman company merged with J. W. Murray Manufacturing Co. to form Murray Corp. of America, a major producer of automobile coachworks.
+Widman was Murray Corp.'s vice president in charge of sales and a director of the Murray Corp. of America from the tie of the merger until 1942.

-He died at Harper Hospital in Detroit in 1944.
+Widman died at Harper Hospital in Detroit after suffering a heart attack in 1944.